Skip to main content

 “Hoppy” is a broad term without a clear definition; you might describe it one way, while your buddy has something else in mind.
 Do you default to bitterness?
 Is it the intensity of aromas?
 You just know it when you taste it?

-Look at the label on a Hazy IPA, or any craft beer for that matter, and you’ll likely see a number for the actual measurement of bitterness, International Bitterness Units (IBU).
+Look at the label on a Hazy IPA beer, or any craft beer for that matter, and you’ll likely see a number for the actual measurement of bitterness, International Bitterness Units (IBU).
 These units are one of the easily recognizable characteristics that help answer What is a Craft Beer?
 It’s a helpful marker that gives you a general sense of hoppiness, but it can be a tricky stat.
 Torpedo, for example, is a West Coast IPA, so its 65 IBU does reflect the hop bitterness common to the style.
 But then you have something like Narwhal Imperial Stout at 60 IBU, which isn’t a hoppy beer by nature; it’s big on malt character, but hops do help balance out the sweetness.

 At 35 IBU, Hazy Little Thing IPA is on par with our classic Pale Ale (38 IBU).
 Yet the perceived bitterness of Pale Ale is higher for most drinkers, while the silky malt and juicy hops in Hazy Little Thing keep bitterness at bay.